Top 10 List of Work Comp Audit Errors

 • Agricultural employees whose employer has a cash payroll of less than $2,500 in the calendar year preceding the injury.

-• The spouse of the employer, parents, brothers, sisters, children and stepchildren of either the employer or the spouse of the employer, and the spouses of the brothers, sisters, children, and stepchildren of either the employer or the spouse of the employer.
+• For agricultural operations only, the spouse of the employer, parents, brothers, sisters, children and stepchildren of either the employer or the spouse of the employer, and the spouses of the brothers, sisters, children, and stepchildren of either the employer or the spouse of the employer.
+According to the Iowa Department of Workers Compensation this rule does not apply to normal business operations, only agricultural operations.

 • Exchange labor in agricultural employment.